Code-Institute-Submissions/MilestoneProject1-TheMonkees/README.md

 how they formed/ met etc. this is a page for the people that would like to know more about them rather than just listen to the band playing.

+### Contact Page
+This page is for fans requesting conversation or booking The Monkees for a private function.
+This will contain testimonials from a couple of fans who have hired the band and will have a contact form requiring user input to function correctly.
+*photo credit of the woman to Daniel Xavier (Pexels)* *photo credit of the man to Bruce Mars (Pexels)*

 ## Features to be implemented##
 Please find below a short list of items yet to be implemented to the site.